EBISPOT/gwas-sumstats-harmoniser-documentation/gwas_harmoniser_documentation/docs/Tutorials/Running-the-Pipeline-batch.md

 #### Preparing the list file

 You can use a text file containing the full path of each summary statistics file as input for the `--list`.
 For example, in the file `to_harmonise_files_list.txt`, each line should include the full path to a summary statistics file.
-The pipeline will automatically locate the corresponding YAML file in the same directory (e.g., `full_path_to_gwas_sumstat_1-meta.yaml`).
+The pipeline will automatically find the corresponding YAML file in the same directory (e.g., `full_path_to_gwas_sumstat_1-meta.yaml`).

 ```text title="Example of to_harmonise_files_list.txt"
 full_path_to_gwas_sumstat_1